 Studies have shown that family influence is a powerful factor in whether a child will be homesick.
 There are some important things to avoid saying.
-Do not tell your camper how much you’ll miss her (even though you will) and do not tell your camper that the house will be empty without him (even though it will).
+Do not tell your camper how much you’ll miss them (even though you will) and do not tell your camper that the house will be empty without them (even though it will).
 These statements cause children to feel guilty about being away and having fun while you are at home miserable without them.

 Most importantly, DO NOT tell your camper that you will come to camp and take them home if they are not happy.
 Many parents tell their campers this with the best of intentions, but it causes huge problems while at camp.
 First, the statement sends the message to your campers that you don’t believe in their ability to succeed at camp.
 Secondly, it sets up unrealistic and low expectations about camp.
 These feelings often leave campers to take the easy way out if they are ever sad at camp instead of working through the issues and gaining independence.

 Finally, make sure to avoid telling camp “horror stories.”
 What is funny to you or an older sibling about camp memories may scare your camper.